We Ship Only Within India

 What is Pashmina?
 Where does it come from?
 Pashmina is the undercoat of goats found in many high-altitude regions worldwide, most commonly in Tibet, Mongolia and India.
 The climatic conditions in these places are very harsh, and the winters are particularly severe.
 The goats develop a fine, soft undercoat to

-Women weaver making woolen shawl
+Women weaver making woolen scarf

 Hand-woven woollens by tribes in the Himalayas find a global market